 Coronavirus Response & Resources

 The National Federation of State High School Associations (NFHS), to which WHSFA is affiliated, has commissioned a study with the University of Colorado Boulder's aerosol laboratory in partnership with several arts organizations.
-Once results from that study have determined the extent of droplet spreading from such activities as projected speaking, singing, etc. Appropriate advice and information will be placed on the "Contests" page for each activity WHSFA sponsors: by October 1 for Theatre and Debate, and by November 1 for Speech and Middle Level, and by December 1 for Film.
+Results from that study have determined the extent of droplet spreading from such activities as projected speaking, singing, etc. Appropriate advice and information will be placed on the "Contests" page for each activity WHSFA sponsors: by October 1 for Theatre and Debate, and by November 1 for Speech and Middle Level, and by December 1 for Film.

 WHSFA is a proud member association (along with WIAA and WSMA) of the National Federation of State High School Associations, which sets standards and best practices for interscholastic contests.
 Much of the WHSFA's determinations for the 2020-21 school year were based on sharing of best practices among state associations across the country offering Theatre, Speech, and Debate contests.